myspc-development/art-test/README.md

 ## Registration Shortcode

 Use `[ap_register]` to display a standalone registration form for new users.
+The form collects username, email, a password and confirmation.
 Signing up through this form automatically grants the “Free” membership level.
 After submitting the form a confirmation message appears and the user is redirected to their dashboard.

 ## Logout Shortcode